Partnering with Families

-Meals are cooked in the home to facilitate a family-type atmosphere.
+By modeling a healthy family, houseparents create a therapeutic environment where children are able to attain goals established when accepted at the Ranch.
+Meals are cooked in the home to create a family-type atmosphere.
 The Houseparents, Program Assistant and children participate in family activities such as house chores, devotions, play time, regular worship services, and weekend activities.
-Group time is also an integral part of each homes’ day, providing the children a safe space to talk about how they are doing, build connection with others in the home, and work on relational skills.
+Group time allows children to talk about how they are doing, build connection with others in the home, and work on relational skills.